 The most common fear – and risk – theft.

 It’s so commonplace for vacant properties, I hardly feel the need to make you aware of the risk of theft or vandalism.
 You all know what they are after too: copper, furnaces, fixtures, uninstalled materials, and your contractors’ tools… Some criminals like to come in and just trash the place for fun and not steal a thing, which is just as insulting (maybe more?) and just as costly.

 September is the most active month for hurricanes in the Atlantic.
 Harvey and Irma have had devastating impacts on the Gulf States, Florida, Georgia and South Carolina.
 While some folks have lived through a hurricane before, the magnitude of these storms have made it difficult to be totally prepared for all the after-effects: damage that displaces tenants and causes a multitude of occupied homes to go vacant.
 What dangers could you see?

 In addition, many people are not aware that Named Storm and Flood coverage are not automatically included in the majority of property policies.
 Coverage is usually obtained separately for an additional cost, so it’s important to become familiar with how these coverages work, especially if you are investing out-of-state.
-You may also want to check out these two articles in Affinity Loss Prevention Services “It’s Not Covered” series:
+You may also want to check out these two articles in the “Is It Covered?” series: